visgl/deck.gl/dev-docs/code-guidelines.md

 ## Coding Style

-We follow uber coding styles with a few exceptions.
+Prettier and eslint with Uber's standard config are used to enforce coding style, with a few exceptions:

-We allow longer line due to a preference for slightly more compact code (less lines).
+* We allow longer line due to a preference for slightly more compact code (less lines).

-> Q: JSPrettier is the latest fashion in the JS coding style world...

-A: Latest Uber coding style now includes JSPrettier, we might consider upgrading.

 ## Exports

 We avoid excessive index.js files and `export *` constructions, favoring explicit exports at the top level.

+Experimental exports start with an underscore `_`.

+We prefer individual exports over container objects to maximize tree-shakability.

 ## Naming